lpeltonjr/udacity_feedreader_proj/README.md

 ## Setup

 Open index.html in a modern browser.
-The Jasmine test suits in feedreader.js will perform 7 tests of the JavaScript feedreader application in app.js.
+The Jasmine test suites in "./jasmine/spec/feedreader.js" will perform 7 tests of the JavaScript feedreader application contained in "./js/app.js".
 Results are summarized at the bottom of the page.
 All tests should pass.

 ## Test Details